 The key to successful business branding across different channels and platforms is consistency.
 It is important that your visual identity and voice are similar no matter the channel.

 Regardless of your industry, consider communicating your brand via these three key channels:

-To make this guide even more relevant to small businesses, here are three actionable tips to consider:
+To make this guide even more relevant to small businesses and their branding needs, here are three actionable tips to consider:

 Interact with your clients as much as possible, encourage conversation, participate in events and try to give back.